You can search for patents and trademarks on the United States Patent & Trademark Office website.

-In 1990, the Chester Fritz Library was designated the 67th U.S. Patent and Trademark Depository Library.
+In 1990, the Chester Fritz Library was designated the 67th U.S. Patent and Trademark Resource Center (PTRC).

 What does this mean for users?
-Being a Patent and Depository Library enables users' access to the Patent and Trademark Depository and allows the University of North Dakota and greater North Dakota community the ability to view over 5 million patents and 2 million trademarks issued by the United States Patent and Trademark Office.
+Being a Patent and Trademark Resource Center provides access to examiner-based search systems such as Examiner's Automated Search Tool (PubEAST) and the Web-based Examiner's Search Tool (PubWEST).
+This allows the University of North Dakota and the greater North Dakota community the ability to view patents and trademarks issued by the United States Patent and Trademark Office.

 You can access USPTO's patents databases through their website.
 Be advised, though, that they are not full text pre-1976 and as a result it can be difficult to search for historical patents.
 You are also encouraged to come to the library or give us a call to schedule a search using our search tips and strategies as well as access to the full USPTO databases.